 Each variable in a data source MUST have a name, a type and one or more values.
 Using just this information and armed with an understanding of the definition of the DAP data types, a program can read any or all of the information from a data source.

 The DAP variables come in several different types.
-There are several atomic types, the basic indivisible types representing integers, floating point numbers and the like, and a container type — the Structure type — which are supports aggregation of other variables into a single unit.
-A container type may contain both atomic typed variable as well as other container typed variables.
+There are several atomic types, the basic indivisible types representing integers, floating point numbers and the like, and a container type — the Structure type — that supports aggregation of other variables into a single unit.
+A container type may contain both atomic typed variable as well as other container typed variables, thus allowing nested type definitions.

 The DAP variables describe the data when it is being transferred from the server to the client.
 It does not necessarily describe the format of the data inside the server or client.
 The DAP defines, for each data type described in this document, a serialized representation, which is the information actually communicated between DAP servers and DAP clients.
 The serialized representation consists of two parts: the declaration of the type and the serialized encoding of its value(s).
 The data representation is presented in Section ? and Appendix ?.